grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Ah, that would fucking scare the shit out of them.
 They might think we were armed and about to fire on them.
 We're trying to make friends here. ...I'm going to try ship-to-ship radio, we're just close enough they might hear us, and that might be a little less threatening."

 Percy reached over her head and flipped on the ship-to-ship radio.
 It wasn't really a radio, it was just acted like one.
 It used the sonar rig to push sound through the water to talk to other ships nearby.
 500 meters was just about the limit of its range.
-Real radio transmissions were supposed to follow a set of protocols and rules, potentially enforced by Authorities in their territories.
-Ship-to-ship had no rules other than an informal argot that had developed partially to obfuscate meaning for any other ship that might be listening, and partially just out of habit.
+Real radio transmissions were supposed to follow a set of protocols and rules, potentially enforced by agents of Authorities in their respective territories.
+Ship-to-ship had no rules other than an informal argot that had developed partially to obfuscate meaning for any other ship that might be listening, and partially just evolved from nautical cultural habit.

-Captain Percy took down the mic from the radio and brought it to her mouth.
+Captain Percy took down the mic from the radio and brought it to her lips.
 She pushed the transmit button, and the needles on the gauges on the radio jumped to show how much power she was transmitting with.
 She whistled a series of five tones into the mic, and let go of the transmit button.
 The power needles died back to zero, and there was silence for a minute or two.
 Then she repeated the transmission of the tones.
 Another minute passed.

 Then a crackly male voice came over the radio.
 "I see you over there, you hulking ugly gray submarine.
 And I guess you know I'm here.
-Why are ya sittin' on the fuckin surface, and what the fuck ya want with me?"
+Why are ya sittin' on the goddamned surface, and what ya want with me?"

 Percy hesitated, and then transmitted back.
-"Well, first let me say we're nothing but a transport sub, and we're unarmed.
-Second, we've been severely damaged, and walked through an icy hell to get back to the surface.
+"Well, first let me state flat out that we're nothing but a transport sub.
+And we're unarmed.
+Second, we've been severely damaged, and swam through an icy hell to get back to the surface.
 We're out of fuel and extremely low on power.
-Long and short is that we're in some desperate need of help, and you are the only contact we've seen in these empty waters."
+Long and short is that we're in some desperate need of help, and you are the only contact we've seen in these waters."

 Another moment passed.
 "Yea.
 Well.
-These waters are empty because the Authorities running this territory right now are a bunch of tight-sphinctered aholes who seem more interested in shooting down transports than letting any commerce commence.
-It's a bad place to be not moving on the surface."
+These waters are empty because the Authorities running this territory right now are a bunch of tight-sphinctered a-holes who seem more interested in shooting down transports than letting any commerce commence.
+It's a bad place to be not moving and on the surface."

-"Not movin' is hardly fuckin' typical for us.
-What cha got there?
+"Not movin' is hardly typical for us.
+What are you sitting on there?
+We don't see any ship in the scope.
 Any assistance you can offer would be much appreciated."

-"Ehh, I'm not one who much for offering assistance, but if yer telling the truth, your sitch seems pretty dire."
+"Ehh, I'm not one who is much for offering assistance, and for the next few minutes here I think I'm not going to show ya what I'm running here.
+But if yer telling the truth, your situation seems pretty dire."

 "I know that's kinda a risk for you to take.
 Anything I can do to reassure you we aren't anything other than we say we are?"

 "The territorial Authority motherfuckers around here generally just shoot first, check papers later.
+They're not much for mind games."

+There was a long pause of radio silence.
+Captain Percy began to worry that she had lost their only chance for help.

-They're not much for mind games.
-So I think I can risk pulling alongside ya, and poppin' the hatch.
-Don't send nobody onto my boat without my sayso, or I'll dive straight out from under ya, got it?"
+The ship-to-ship crackled back to life.
+"I think I can risk pulling alongside ya, and poppin' the hatch.
+Don't send nobody onto my boat without my say-so, or I'll dive straight out from under ya, got it?"

 "Alrighty, we'll look for ya off the port side.
 Out."